Complex projective structures with Schottky holonomy: Introduction

-A projective structure is called {\bf minimal} if it can $not$ be otained by grafting another projective structure.
-Theorem \ref{main} implies that $\Og/\Gm$ is the unique minimal structure among the projective structures on $S$ with holonomy $\rho$, up to an element of a certain subgroup of the mapping class group of $S$ (the orientation preserving part of this subgroup is $Stab_\rho$ defined below).
-There is an incorrect theorem in the literature implying that there are many (essentially different) minimal structures with fixed Schottky holonomy (Theorem 3.7.3, Example 3.7.6 in \cite{Tan-88}).
+A projective structure is called {\it minimal} if it can $not$ be obtained by grafting another projective structure.
+If we graft an arbitrary projective structure on $S$, then the developing map of the new projective structure is necessarily surjective onto $\rs$\,; thus $\Og/\Gm$ is a minimal structure.
+By Theorem \ref{main}, moreover, $\Og/\Gm$ is the unique minimal structure among all projective structures on $S$ with holonomy $\rho$, up to a change of marking on $S$.
+There is an incorrect theorem in the literature, implying that there are other minimal structures with holonomy $\rho$, i.e. they are not $\Og/\Gm$ (Theorem 3.7.3, Example 3.7.6 in \cite{Tan-88})

+Recently Thompson \cite{Thompson_10} showed that if two uniformizable projective structures with holonomy $\rho$ differ by a Dehn twist, then they can be grafted to a common projective structure.
+Thus, since such Dehn twists generate the subgroup of the mapping class group of $S$ that preserves the holonomy $\rho$ and the orientation of the surface (\cite{Luft-78}), combining with Theorem \ref{main}, the set of projective structures with Schottky holonomy $\rho$ is generated by graftings.
+This answers a special case of Problem 12.1.2 in \cite{Gallo-Kapovich-Marden} in the affirmative.

-Theorem \ref{main} is an analog to the case of a quasifuchsian holonomy: Let $\Gm'$ be a quasifuchsian group and let $\Og^+, \Og^-$ be the connected components of the domain of discontinuity of $\Gm'$.
-Then $\Og^+/\Gm'$ and $\Og^-/\Gm'$ are the projective surfaces on $S$, whose holonomy $\rho'$ is an isomorphism from $\po(S)$ onto $\Gm'$.
+Theorem \ref{main} is an analog to the case of a quasifuchsian holonomy: Let $\Gm'$ be a quasifuchsian group and let $\Og^+ $ and $\Og^-$ be the connected components of the domain of discontinuity of $\Gm'$.
+Then $\Og^+/\Gm'$ and $\Og^-/\Gm'$ are projective surfaces on $S$ with the same holonomy $\rho'$, where $\rho'$ is an isomorphism from $\po(S)$ onto $\Gm'$.